Prince Andrew email surfaces as American woman alleges "disgusting" sexual assault

-"I had just been abused by a, a member of a royal family," Roberts Guiffre said, fighting back tears.
+"I had just been abused by a, a member of a royal family," Roberts Giuffre said, fighting back tears.

 As CBS News correspondent Imtiaz Tyab reports, the American woman described being forced to have sex with Prince Andrew, the Duke of York, three times while she was still a teenager.